iron-vault-plugin/iron-vault/docs/Entities/Clocks.md

+---
+aliases:
+  - Clock
+  - clock
+---
 Starforged introduced a mechanic called "clocks", which Iron Vault has direct support for.
 There are two main types of clock: Tension Clocks, and Campaign Clocks.
 Both are represented by a single "Clock" entity in Iron Vault, and it does not distinguish between them.
 Clocks are managed/advanced manually.

 You can create a clock using the [[Create a clock]] command.
 To advance the clock and record the step in your journal, use the [[Advance a clock]] command.
 You can also click on the clock itself, but that will *not* update your journal automatically.
+Finally, you can [[Resolve a clock]] which will mark it as "incomplete" and remove it from the active clocks listed in [[Advance a clock]].

 #### Example
 ![[Doomsday Device|iv-embed]]